cyrus-and/gdb/web/README.md

 # web

-Package `web` provides a simple web interface for the `gdb` module.
+Provides a simple web interface for the `gdb` module.

 Every new handler spawns a new GDB instance which is not meant to serve more than one client.